 After a long winter, March Break with the kids can’t get here fast enough!
-This year, March Break runs from Monday, March 13 to Friday, March 17.
-With the upcoming week, many parents are wondering how to keep their kids occupied during this time.
-Fortunately, there are tons of March Break activities and events happening this year!
-You’re bound to find something fun to keep your kids and family entertained at any of the events below.
+This year, March Break runs from Monday, March 16th, to Friday, March 20th.
+Let’s face it: With the week approaching quickly, many parents wonder how to keep their kids occupied.
+Fortunately, many March Break activities and events are happening this year in the GTA!
+With the help of our list below, you’re bound to find something fun to keep your kids and family entertained at any of the events below.

 2. LEGOLAND

 What’s better than an entire land dedicated to Lego?
-The Legoland Discovery Center in Toronto has two rides, 10 different Lego building areas, a cool playground and even a 4-D theatre!
+The Legoland Discovery Center in Toronto has two rides, 10 different Lego building areas, a fantastic playground, and even a 4-D theatre!
 There’s also a café and a miniature recreation of the city.
-Plus, naturally, it’s one of the best Lego stores!
-It’s open from 11am-6pm, and ticket admission starts at $27.
+Plus, naturally, it’s one of the best Lego stores.

 3. Blue Mountain

-Take your family to Blue Mountain for a few days of skiing or to enjoy a BeaverTail in the village.
-Rates for hotels can be as low as $98 per night.
-You can also check out Airbnb for better rates and bigger accommodations.
+Take your family to Blue Mountain for a few days of skiing or enjoy a BeaverTail in the village.
+You can also check out Airbnb for better rates and more oversized accommodations.
 A day of skiing is a great way to have fun with your family AND get outside.
-Plus, the kids will be so tired at the end of the day that they’ll be in bed before 9 pm – win-win!
+Plus, the kids will be so tired at the end of the day that they’ll be in bed before 9 pm.
+It’s a win-win!

 5. The National Ballet of Canada

 If you want a break from the cold outside, The National Ballet of Canada is always a stunning choice to spend your afternoon or evening.
-Sit back with the kids and witness the talent of Canada’s premier ballet company, opulent costumes and beautiful live music.
-Plus, you no longer have to worry about limited seating because the theatre is back to full capacity.
-Currently, Cinderella is playing until March 19, but feel free to check their website to see what else is on this season!
+Sit back with the kids and witness the talent of Canada’s premier ballet company, opulent costumes, and beautiful live music.
+Pinocchio is playing until March 22nd, but feel free to check their website to see what else is on this season.

-Are you interested in superheroes with a welcoming and vibrant community?
+Are you interested in superheroes and a welcoming, vibrant community?
 Do stories of distant lands and galaxies far, far away intrigue you?
-If so, Toronto Comic Con is a great event to take your little comic fans to from March 17-19.
-“Three days of citywide events, family-friendly attractions and world-renowned celebrities await you,” the description says.
+If so, Toronto Comic Con is a great event to take your little comic fans to from March 20th to 22nd.
+“Three days of citywide events, family-friendly attractions, and world-renowned celebrities await you,” the description says.
 Take photos with celebs, collect autographs, don your best costumes, and meet the creators of your favourite comics.

 7. St. Patrick’s Day Parade

-The “largest Irish event in Canada” is making a comeback, and it’ll be the perfect finale for your March Break this year.
-Organizers have announced that this year’s parade will take place as scheduled on the Sunday after St. Patrick’s Day.
+The “largest Irish event in Canada” is back again, and it’ll be the perfect finale for your March Break this year.
+Organizers have announced that this year’s parade will occur on March 16th, before St. Patrick’s Day.
 The city is excited to welcome the public back to the celebration, complete with a marching band and all the bells and whistles.
-See the parade route here.
+Check the parade route here.

 10. Ontario Science Centre

-March Break is one of the liveliest and busiest times of year at the Science Centre.
-There are lots of exciting exhibits and March Break activities going on that will please even the pickiest of littles:
+March Break is one of the liveliest and busiest times of the year at the Science Centre.
+There are lots of exciting exhibits going on that will please even the pickiest of littles.
+In addition to the exhibitions, the Science Centre offers lots more to do.
+From Kidspark and Space Hall to The HotZone and Science Arcade, what March Break activities can’t you do?!

-SpringFest offers Greater Toronto families an indoor fun park with the latest in children’s entertainment, games and activities.
-They’re back for their 17th year of quality family entertainment at the Markham Fairgrounds.
-With mechanical and inflatable rides, the ALL NEW Dinosaur Exhibit, food vendors, arts and crafts, and daily music and dance performances, there’s no shortage of March Break activities to enjoy.
-On from March 11 until March 19th, you can purchase your tickets here.
+SpringFest offers Greater Toronto families an indoor fun park with the latest in children’s entertainment, games, and activities.
+They’re back for their 23rd year of quality family entertainment at the Markham Fairgrounds.
+With mechanical and inflatable rides, the Dinosaur Exhibit, food vendors, arts and crafts, and daily music and dance performances, there’s no shortage of March Break activities to enjoy.
+From March 14th until March 22nd, you can enjoy Springfest TO.

 12. Mountsberg’s Maple Town

 It’s the sweetest time of year at Conservation Halton!
-The Mountsberg Sugarbush has been producing maple magic for more than 150 years and educating the public for over 40 years.
-The park will tap about 300 sugar maples this spring and the crystal-clear sap will be magically transformed into sweet maple syrup in the Sugar Shanty.
+The Mountsberg Sugarbush has been producing maple magic for over 150 years and educating the public for over 40 years.
+The park will tap about 300 sugar maples this spring, and the crystal-clear sap will be magically transformed into sweet maple syrup in the Sugar Shanty.
+The event is running this year from March 16th to 20th.
 Activities include:

 • Maple Maze